Niha002/1_Release_Tagmentation/3_Training_NT_Stat/Step1_Updated_NT_Stat/Readme.md

 1. Step 5 : Generate profile, positional information matrix, and alignment score
 1. Step 6 : Generate sequence logo
 1. Step 7 : Fit score distribution to Gaussian along with counts(histogram)
-1. Step 8 : Save EVD Parameters and scoring matrix to file
+1. Step 8 : Save Gaussian Parameters and scoring matrix to file

 ### Output:
 The expected output for the demo run is attached as "T_Output_PSSM.jpg", "T_Output_PDF.jpg" and "T_Output_NIR(0-5)"